-Note that this aggressive nationalism for left and right is quite distinct from benign nationalism.
+Note that this aggressive nationalism from the left and the right is quite distinct from benign nationalism.
 Benign nationalism simply sees the democratic state as one level of devolved self-governance of a people that can be used to manage their shared affairs while sustaining individual freedom within it.
 Co-operating democratic nation states are not xenophobic, since they permit migration, travel, exchange of goods that accounts for the different state economics, and they co-operate in wider enterprises such as trade organisations and the UN.
-It may be that this isn’t as successful as we’d like it to be, as there will always be conflicts of interest, that could, and sometimes do, lead to war.
+It may be that this isn’t as successful as we’d like it to be, as there will always be conflicts of interest that could, and sometimes do, lead to war.
 But this isn’t inherent in the system.
 Democratic states tend to go to war with non-democratic aggressors – and even when the West ‘invades’ states, like Afghanistan or Iraq, though many might not agree with it, there is usually agreement from at least some members of the target states.

-With Moa we see the theory of The Permanent Feature of Contradiction – his version of the dialectic applied to Communism.
+With Mao we see the theory of The Permanent Feature of Contradiction – his version of the dialectic applied to Communism.
 The Unity and Struggle of Opposites.
 And there we see again how fundamental conflict is to Communism, and why, when you see the term ‘struggle’, you should expect violence to be a part of the system.

-The reason this is significant to Moa’s Chinese experience is that in his time China had not resolved earlier contradictions, because it never achieved the phase of Capitalism, being under the boot of imperialists exploiters.
+The reason this is significant to Mao’s Chinese experience is that in his time China had not resolved earlier contradictions, because it never achieved the phase of Capitalism, being under the boot of imperialists exploiters.
 In this case the nationalist bourgeoisie of the state must cooperate with the proletariat to throw out the imperialists, then some form of State Capitalism can build the economy to a point where the state can be overthrown and the proletariat take control under Communism at last.
-Moa also saw that other states must move towards Communism in some similar but locally unique way.
+Mao also saw that other states must move towards Communism in some similar but locally unique way.
 This move from imperialist control to State Capitalism directly was the New Democracy (as opposed to the Old Democracy of the West).
 Basically it’s skipping what Marx thought of as a necessary stage of Capitalism that would grow the economy until contradictions forced the revolution into Socialism: State Capitalism.

 The New Democracy is symbolised by the flag of China.